ksks1986/P4_Advanced-Lane-Lines/writeup.md

 Here is techniques I used.
 Region of interest, averaging curve and initial value for seaching lane line because they make lane detection more robust.
 It's difficult to detect line when the car is in the boundary between sun and shade.
+When the other car is overlapping the lane line, it's difficult to detect line too.
+In this case, to avoid miss-detection, sanity check is important.(for example, comparing the calculated curve with previous one)